hashicorp/design-system/website/docs/patterns/form-patterns/partials/validation/validation.md

 The best user experience is often a combination of different methods depending on the type of data being collected, the length of the form, and application security protocols.

+!!!
+Warning

+We do not recommend using HTML5 validation (for example, the `required` attribute).
+Despite being a standard its current implementation has major flaws:

+- It moves the focus to the input, but it doesn’t play back the associated label, so screen reader users become unaware of their location on the page.
+- The error message is not persistent – as soon as the user interacts with the page, it disappears.
+If you use the `pattern` attribute to define a required format, the error message is often generic (‘please match the required format’) which doesn’t help users to recover from this state.

+For this reason, we recommend creating your validation mechanism using our form components, following our recommendations, and providing clear and specific error messages.

+!!!

 ### Validation on focus change

 Validation on focus change occurs on the client and refers to validating a field when it loses focus via an [`onblur`](https://developer.mozilla.org/en-US/docs/Web/API/Element/blur_event) event.